 The Museum will serve as a physical and digital resource for colleges, universities, and military scholars across the United States and around the world.

 Central Texas does not currently have a destination activity to draw people to the region; the NMWM will fill that void.
 Estimates suggest 377,000 people will visit the Museum in the first year, with 74% of the visitors projected to come from outside the Killeen-Temple MSA.
-These visitors will add a minimum of $5M in annual economic impact to the local community.
+These visitors will add up to $45M in annual economic impact on the local community.

 The NMWF has an ongoing campaign to fund the $38.4M museum master plan.
 We would be honored to count you among our supporters.
 Please click HERE to learn more about how you can support our efforts.
 Capital Campaign Chairmen and NMWF Board members Chris Gill of Houston and Dick Sanger of Austin proudly lead a dedicated and robust capital campaign committee.
 Renowned businessman Drayton McLane serves as the campaign's Honorary Chairman.